carpentries/amy/docs/users_guide/index.md

 * **Find duplicate training requests** identifies instructor training requests that may be duplications  due to having the same name or email address, and allows the user to merge them.

-### Roles in AMY
+### User and Administrator Roles

-What you are able to edit or view depends on your assigned role in AMY.
+What you are able to edit or view depends on your assigned role as a user or administrator in AMY.

 #### Instructor Login